pateketrueke/pateketrueke.github.io/src/pages/cv.md

 - Docker, AWS, Heroku, Linode and/or DigitalOcean for web services.

-  > Required to be online, I can setup things on free SaSS and paid solutions.
+  > Required to be online, I can setup things on free SaaS and paid solutions.

 - Bitbucket, Gitlab, GitHub for VCS